Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your radiation therapy team uses a special machine called a simulator to map out your treatment.
-The simulator is an x-ray or CT (computerized tomography) scan machine.
-This machine mimics the actual radiation equipment.
+The simulator is usually an X-ray machine (fluoroscopy), CT scanner, MRI scanner, or PET-CT scanner machine.
 Laser lights act as guides to help position your body accurately.
 During this visit:

-The best position for your body is determined.
-Notes are made in your chart so you’ll be placed the same way each time.
+The team figures out the best position for your body.
+They make notes in your chart so you’ll be placed the same way each time.

-Special devices may be used to keep your body correctly positioned and still during treatment.
+You may use special devices to keep your body correctly positioned and still during treatment.
 These may include molds, masks, rests, and blocks.

-Markers, such as metal balls or wires, may be placed on or in your body.
-These work with the x-rays to position your body.
+Markers such as metal balls or wires may be put on or in your body.
+Sometime these are taped to the skin to help with the imaging process.
+These work with the X-rays to position your body.
 The markers are removed when the visit is over.

 After the team has the imaging and data, the information is sent into the computer planning system.
 Your doctor and the team of physicists and dosimetrists design a treatment field.
 The field will best target your cancer and how it might spread.
 It will also help limit radiation to nearby normal tissues.

 Each treatment usually takes 10 to 30 minutes.
 You may need to change into a hospital gown.
 The radiation therapist puts you in the correct position on the treatment table, then leaves the room.
 Sometimes you may need more imaging before each treatment.
 The machine may take digital X-rays or a CT scan to help make sure you are lined up correctly.
 During treatment, lie as still as you can and breathe normally.
 You will hear noises coming from the machine.
 You can talk to the radiation therapist, who watches you from the control room on a TV monitor.
 After treatment, the therapist will help you off the table.
 You can then get dressed and go back to your normal activities.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |